uafrica/delayed-jobs/README.md

 To Do
 -----

-* Need a better interface to manage lists and list items
+* Need a better interface to manage and monitor delayed jobs
 * Improved routing to views & controllers
-* Need to improve data validation
-* Complete the import & export functionality
+* Implement an archiving solution
-* Test cases
+* Unit Testing
-* When editing a list item, and the name changes to an existing name within the same list, an error is thrown.
-* Checks to ensure integrity of data (List must always have at least one default option etc)

-If you find any issues with the plugin, please create a new issue within [GitHub](https://github.com/jacoroux/cakephp-lookuplists-plugin/issues)
+If you find any issues with the plugin, please create a new issue within [GitHub](https://github.com/uafrica/delayed-jobs/issues)